jsor/gee/docs/README.md

 used in a semantic way by using LESS mixins or in a traditional class-based (unsemantic) way.

-The basic components are "rows" and "columns" where a row contains one or more columns.
-The only requirement is that all columns are children of a row.
+The basic components are "grids" and "units" where a grids contains one or more units.
+The only requirement is that all units are children of a grid.

 TOC
 ---